 While these are all issues that need to be watched for, a little extra time and care on your side should prevent these problems from occurring.
 Of course, if you suspect that your chicken is suffering from any of these circumstances, you should always consult your vet.

-These 10 breeds of chickens all have one thing in common, which is feathered feet.
+These 10 breeds of chickens all have one thing in common: feathered feet.
 Most of these chickens are sweet and docile birds that are used primarily as ornamental pets.
 And it makes sense given how beautiful they all are!
 If you’re considering bringing one of these breeds home with you, be sure to do your homework, but they will make unique additions to your family.

 Related Chicken Reads: